|

 benefit of getting additional points on your credit card.

-Not to mention that direct
+that direct payments

 Lastly, look out for additional steps to setup autopay.
 Due

-to laws regarding getting your approval to automatically charge your
+laws regarding getting your approval to automatically charge your

 Some carriers make this easier than others, but this is a